Continuous Learning for Android Malware Detection: Evaluation

 \subsubsection{Baseline Active Learning Schemes}

-We experiment with MLP with uncertainty sampling, SVM with uncertainty and CADE OOD sampling, and GBDT with uncertainty sampling as baseline methods, as all of these are used by previously published papers on malware detection.
+The first baseline is active learning with uncertainty sampling.
+We experiment with uncertainty sampling for both binary and multiclass classifiers.
+The binary classifiers include a fully-connected neural network (NN), a linear SVM, and gradient boosted decision trees (GBDT)~\cite{yang2021bodmas,zhang2020enhancing}.
+We normalize the prediction score from the classifier to between 0 and 1 using softmax for NN, sigmoid for SVM, and the logistic function for GBDT.
+The multiclass classifiers include MLP and SVM.
+We also experiment with a ``Multiclass MLP + Binary SVM" classifier: we train a multiclass MLP first, and then take the penultimate layer as embeddings to train a binary SVM.
+We consider the ``Multiclass MLP + Binary SVM" a binary classifier.
+The uncertainty score is one minus the max prediction score from all classes.
+For NN, this is equivalent to the max softmax uncertainty measure.

+Our second baseline is active learning with a SVM classifier using the CADE OOD score~\cite{yang2021cade}.
+As originally proposed, CADE was primarily envisioned as a way to detect drifted samples; they also use the CADE OOD score to perform one round of active learning using a binary SVM, and we apply that in our setting.
+CADE trains a contrastive autoencoder, treating pairs of samples from the same family as similar, and pairs from different families as dissimilar.
+After training, they define the OOD score of a test sample to be the normalized distance to the nearest known family.
+We perform active learning, each month using their OOD score to select the samples with the highest OOD score for human labelling.

 For all baselines, we use cold start for active learning (i.e., each month we retrain the classifier afresh, from scratch), consistent with past work.
-We follow the procedure described in Section~\ref{sec:dataset-split} to find the best hyperaparemters to train MLP, SVM, and GBDT baseline models, with details in Appendix~\ref{appendix:details-baselines}.
+We follow the procedure described in Section~\ref{sec:dataset-split} to find the best hyperparameters to train MLP, SVM, and GBDT baseline models, with details in Appendix~\ref{appendix:details-baselines}.
 For our model, we use warm start, with details in Appendix~\ref{appendix:details-our-model}.